-Standing on the other woman’s front porch that day, June 6, 2013, I couldn’t feel a thing.
+Standing on the other woman’s front porch that day in June of 2013, I couldn’t feel a thing.
 I was by this point completely and totally numb inside.
 The first time I had caught him cheating I felt a huge surge of emotions, almost more than I could handle.
 The only thing I can compare it to is riding on a small raft out in the ocean during a storm.
 Up and down, up and down.
 This time I was flatlined.
 I tried to get angry.
 I yelled at some people leaving their homes and told them why I was standing there.
 I felt nothing.
 I took the .357 magnum out of his truck and never felt a thing.
 I placed the pistol in my van just incase he followed me in an angry rage.
 I even introduced myself to some man across the street and got his name so he could verify that I was in fact stable.

 12 hours before all of this, I laid in bed knowing exactly what I was going to do the following day.
 It wasn’t extremely hard to figure out what was going on this time around.
 For one, I was already familiar with the lies, and two it was almost like it all just fell into my lap.
 The number on the phone bill glared at me, almost as if it were highlighted, and something said this is the one.
 The Google search of the phone number gave us the exact name of the owner and I didn’t have to pay a cent.
 This led to the Facebook search, which led to Googling the address which came right up.
 I then drove to the house, took photos of the car and found that that exact same car happened to “work” where my husband worked.
 I then planned a stake out.
 But first I prayed and promised God that once I found out what I already thought I knew then I would wait it out for 30 days.